MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ## DESCRIPTION

-The **New-PSSessionOption** cmdlet creates an object that contains advanced options for a user-managed session (**PSSession**).
-You can use the object as the value of the **SessionOption** parameter of cmdlets that create a **PSSession**, such as New-PSSession, Enter-PSSession, and Invoke-Command.
+The `New-PSSessionOption` cmdlet creates an object that contains advanced options for a user-managed session (**PSSession**).
+You can use the object as the value of the **SessionOption** parameter of cmdlets that create a **PSSession**, such as `New-PSSession`, `Enter-PSSession`, and `Invoke-Command`.

-Without parameters, **New-PSSessionOption** generates an object that contains the default values for all of the options.
+Without parameters, `New-PSSessionOption` generates an object that contains the default values for all of the options.
 Because all of the properties can be edited, you can use the resulting object as a template, and create standard option objects for your enterprise.